-The Option Wheel Strategy is a systematic and very powerful way to sell cash secured puts sand covered calls as part of a long-term trading strategy.
+The Option Wheel Strategy is a systematic and very powerful way to sell cash secured puts and covered calls as part of a long-term trading strategy.
 It’s a way to collect consistent option premiums and is one of my favorite passive income methods from trading stocks.

 As any option trading strategy carries with it risks, I think the option wheel has one of the lower risk profiles in the options universe.
 I use the options wheel as a way to generate extra income during early retirement and as a way for me to stay engaged in the markets.
 Using this strategy, I target about $600-$1,000 a week in premiums depending on the state of the market.
 This strategy is not a replacement for my long term investments, which I’ve written in detail here.

 This guide will show you everything you need to know about the options wheel and hopefully answer all the questions you had!

 As well, selling covered calls is one of the main parts of the wheel strategy.
 Make sure to read my detailed covered call post to understand why I sometimes like it better than the option wheel!